mdoege/PyTuroChamp/README.md

 It also agrees with Turing's text who specified a brute-force depth of two plies (equal to MAXPLIES = 1 in the case of PTC) and a high but unknown selective search depth (QPLIES).

+Turing's idea to evaluate material by dividing White's value by Black's value (instead of subtracting Black from White) can also be tested.
+The only difference is in move 17, where "W/B" plays h4h5 and "W-B" plays a6c4.
+According to Stockfish analysis, the "W-B" move is winning for White, while the "W/B" move leads to a drawn position.
+So at least in this game, "W/B" is inferior to "W-B".

 ### Differences between PyTuroChamp and Turing's algorithm

 Pyturochamp.py does not actually reproduce the results of either the Turing paper or the [Chessbase implementation](http://en.chessbase.com/post/reconstructing-turing-s-paper-machine) for Fritz.
 But then again Turing's paper was meant as a proof-of-concept and basis for the reader's own experimentation, so reproducibility is not the most important consideration.
 (Also, some of Turing's exampple game calculations were plain wrong.)